jadenyue/NBA_Surrender_Analysis/README.md

 The full derivation of these counts can be found in XXXXX

 It can also be noted that at every min remaining point, the leading coach waits two to three points longer than the trailing one.
-The reason is asymmetric risk: conceding a loss costs nothing, but calling off a win you might still lose can be punished.
+The reason is asymmetric risk: conceding a loss costs nothing, but losing after calling off a lead is never a good look.

 ## Surrendering in the NBA happens far more than it used to
 During the 5 seasons spanning the 1996-97 season to the 2000-01 season, 22.8% of games involved at least one team surrendering.
 25 years later however (2020-21 to 2025-26), a surrender event now happens in 36.6% of all games.
 Correlation with season +0.880.